sure-AI/TGSRTC_Productivity/README.md

 ### A. Create a folder called 04_model_training in research folder

-Add the research script.
+Add the research script and test.
 Here I am implementing a logistic regression and hence the imports and parameters are set accordingly.

 ### B. Apply modular code